Above the line

 Intellectual property products (AN.112)

-Intellectual property products include mineral exploration, computer software, research and development and entertainment, literary or artistic originals.
-Expenditure on them is part of gross fixed capital formation.
+Products including mineral exploration, computer software, research and development, and entertainment, literary or artistic originals.
+Expenditure on them is part of GFCF.
 They exclude non-produced non-financial assets such as leases, transferable contracts and purchased goodwill, expenditure on which would be intermediate consumption.

 The consumption of goods and services in the production process.
 It may be contrasted with final consumption and capital formation.